 Replenishes Energy Levels

-Apple cider vinegar contains potassium and enzymes that negate fatigue causing lactic acid build up, due to
+Apple cider vinegar contains potassium and enzymes that negate fatigue causing lactic acid build up, due to post workouts or stress.

 One to two capfuls of apple cider vinegar in warm bath helps expel toxins, moisturizes skin, and soothes aching and swollen hands and feet.